UalaceCafe/btm/README.md

 [![Ko-Fi](https://img.shields.io/static/v1?message=Buy%20me%20a%20coffee&logo=kofi&labelColor=ff5e5b&color=434B57&logoColor=white&label=%20)](https://ko-fi.com/ualacecafe)

-Turing Machine Lite (TML) is a simulator written in _C_ of a minimalistic implementation of a Turing machine.
+Turing Machine Lite (TML) is a simulator written in _C_ for a minimalistic implementation of a bounded Turing machine (also called a linear bounded automaton, or LBA).
 It was designed as a personal learning tool for my Theory of Computation class.
-Because of that, it is supposed to be simple and fun to use, making it suitable for educational purposes for those who want a general understanding of how Turing machines work.
+As such, it is supposed to be simple and fun to use, making it suitable for educational purposes for those who want a general understanding of how Turing machines and automata work.

 ## Table of contents
 - [Turing Machine Lite](#turing-machine-lite)